Leadership requires judgment.

 - Reflection.
 We are all busy, too busy.
 Sometimes we revel in telling people how busy we are, as if it makes us more important or worthy (vs. just bad at saying no, or seeking attention or recognition).
 See our blog “The Glorification of Busy.”
 We need to slow down, let go, and reflect, finding sanctuary in nature, prayer, meditation, or exercise.

-Core Concept: Leaders must exercise judgment.
-It is essential to effective leadership.
+Leaders must exercise judgment.
+It’s essential to effective leadership.